INfield Advantage to help Indiana farmers test cover crop benefits

 “Soil health and water quality initiatives are increasingly important to the long-term resilience of agriculture and environmental quality,” said ISDA Director Bruce Kettler.
 “Thanks to our many partners, we are excited to again offer a cover crop trial that gives farmers the means to collect on-farm data, reduce risk of trying new management, and provide the means to make sound agronomic choices while improving the environment.”

 Beck’s Superior Hybrids is providing the cover crop seed for INfield Advantage.
-Beck’s, based in Atlanta, Ind., is the largest family-owned retail seed company and the third-largest seed brand in the United States.
-ISA Sustainability and Value Creation Director Ben Forsythe said Beck’s has been an INfield Advantage partner since 2019, and he’s grateful of Beck’s enthusiam to help with seed selection and logistics.
+Beck’s, based in Atlanta, Ind., is the largest family-owned retail seed company and the third largest seed brand in the United States.
+ISA Sustainability and Value Creation Director Ben Forsythe said Beck’s has been an INfield Advantage partner since 2019, and he’s grateful of Beck’s enthusiasm to help with seed selection and logistics.

 Although the registration for this trial has passed, INfield Advantage also offers tillage and nitrogen use efficiency trials throughout the year – in addition to cover crops.
 This test is designed to help Indiana farmers test drive practice changes for three of the largest indicators of a farm operations’ greenhouse gas (GHG) emissions.